pombase/website/frontend/src/docs/documentation/JBrowse_quick_start.md

 - Go directly to https://www.pombase.org/jbrowse/

 ### DNA sequence, forward features and reverse features

-Tracks for annotated sequence features -- genes, repeats, etc. -- on the forward and reverse strands are displayed by default.
+Tracks for annotated sequence features &mdash; genes, repeats, etc. &mdash; on the forward and reverse strands are displayed by default.

 To show the track containing the reference DNA sequence, use the "Genome sequence and features" filter and enable the "DNA sequence"